hyxos/www.tzi.cards/content/entries/game-play/index.md

 After choosing the dealer, it's time to deal.
 The dealer shuffles the cards again, then starts with the top card on the deck and goes clockwise around the table, dealing one card to each player until all players have seven cards.

 Once all the players have their cards, the rest of the deck is placed face-down in a central location and is now called the *stock pile*.
 The top card is flipped over next to the stock pile.
-The face-up card is now the top card of the *discard pile*.
+This face-up card is now the top card of the *discard pile*.

 </div>
 <br />